FirelyTeam/firely-docs-firely-terminal/CommonScenarios/Working-with-Bundles.rst

 Working with Bundles
 ====================

-With Torinox you can bundle a set of resources or tear a bundle apart.
+With Firely Terminal you can bundle a set of resources or tear a bundle apart.

 Bundle all resources in a folder
 --------------------------------